FTBTeam/docs/docs/mods/suite/Quests/Developer/Quests/Settings.md

 ### Shape

-The shape of the quest in the questbook.
+The shape of the quest in the quest book.
 The following shapes are available:

 - Default (Will use the default shape for the chapter)
 - Circle